smartbch/docs/in-depth-design-documents/benchmarking-moeingevm-moeingads.md

 Now let's run this benchmark.
 The whole process takes more than 20 hours, so please be patient.

-Step 0: please follow [this document](../developers-guide/runsinglenode.md) and finish the step 1, 2, 3 and 4.
+Step 0: please follow [this document](../developers-guide/build-smartbchd.md) and finish all the steps.

 Step 1: generate some random private keys into the file "keys60M.txt":